Furniture Glossary®

 File Cabinet:

-A piece of office storage furniture designed with deep drawers for storing and organizing documents.
+A file cabinet is a piece of office storage furniture designed with deep drawers for storing and organizing documents.

 Hutch:

-A cabinet-like storage unit which is intended to be placed on top of another piece of furniture, most commonly a desk, credenza, or cabinet.
+A hutch is a cabinet-like storage unit which is intended to be placed on top of another piece of furniture, most commonly a desk, credenza, or cabinet.
 Most hutches feature open shelves or glass-doored cabinets.

 Writing Desk: